 As you stand at the very tip of the long crooked Cape Peninsula, part of the Table Mountain National Park Marine Protected Area, it feels as if you are inhaling air freshly blown at you from the icy Antarctic.

 Below you, on either side of the peninsula, waves are breaking on a rugged shore.
-It is all too easy to imagine that on 1 side is the frigid Atlantic and the other marks the end point of the warm Indian Ocean.
-In fact, the 2 inter-mingle all along a vastly greater area - the entire southern coastline of South Africa.
+It is all too easy to imagine that on one side is the frigid Atlantic and the other marks the end point of the warm Indian Ocean.
+In fact, the two inter-mingle all along a vastly greater area, the entire southern coastline of South Africa.

 Still, there is no denying the drama of the spectacle.
 Also, the diversity of marine life here is extraordinary, matching that onshore.
 The marine park contains 43% of the all the species along South Africa’s coast, making it something of an undersea biodiversity hotspot.